Skip to main content

 • A Grafana instance (Cloud or self-hosted)

-• A Service Account with API access
+• A Service Account token or a legacy API key

 • Viewer or higher permissions